 Tickets cost us £7.50 as Frenchie owners, and kids cost £5.
 Your Frenchie actually goes for free, so we decided to take Claude and his girlfriend with us… and we received our personalised tickets via email with their photo we uploaded plus details on the date and venue.

 What was also fun is that regular humans can go too, even if they don’t own a French Bulldog.
 In fact, we met a lovely couple there who came along to the café event just to meet as many Frenchies as they could!

 The venue was at a bar in the city center.
 We arrived 15 minutes before the Frenchie café opened and joined a queue of other Frenchies and their owners.
 Over the next quarter of an hour, the queue got longer and ended up snaking around the street corner.

 I would estimate that there was around 30 French Bulldogs in total, all waiting to get inside.
 Most of them were behaving themselves, but we did see one have a bit of scuffle with another female Frenchie in the queue… nothing too serious though!

 We had a delay of 15 to 20 minutes in getting in though, as there was already a load of pugs inside the venue having their own pug café event… we had to wait for that lot to clear out which caused quite a commotion.

 If you can imagine a line of people with 30 Frenchies in the middle of a city waiting to get into a bar, as 40 pugs then started coming out… people were stopping to take photos and stroke all the dogs!

-We entered the bar, but not before we stopped to have a quick photo opportunity with Claude and Lola by the French Bulldog café sign.
+We entered the bar, but not before we stopped to have a quick photo opportunity with the dogs by the French Bulldog café sign.